westrany/Data-Scrubbing-and-Cleaning-for-Improved-Analysis/README.md

 | Read Count                    | Integer        | 3                                                              |
 | Owned Copies                  | Boolean (Integer)        | 1                                                    |

 This is a good dataset to clean and analyse as it contains missing values, inconsistent formats and outliers.

-Since GoodReads notifies you when there are duplicate entries, which meant I had no duplicate entires, I asked an AI to add 20 random duplicate entries to the data set for the purpuse of this project.
+*Disclaimer: Since GoodReads notifies you when there are duplicate entries, which meant I had no duplicate entries, I asked an AI to add 20 random duplicate entries to the data set for the purpose of this project.*

 ## Tools